bhong35/wordbox/README.md

-'npm start' for webpack and live-server
+'npm start' for webpack and live-server.

-'npm run start-server' for server
+'npm run start-server' for server.

+Requires config.js file with musixmatch api key.